starling021/Phishing-API/README.md

 	`<INPUT NAME="password">`

-3) Add hidden input fields for the name of the project and the URL the users should be redirected to after submitting their credentials to you (Recommend Legitimate Site)
+3) Add hidden input fields for the name of the project and the URL the users should be redirected to after submitting their credentials to you (Recommend Legitimate Login Location - For Best Results Use a Clickjacking Vulnerable URL That Allows iFRAMEs)

 	`<INPUT NAME="project" VALUE="My_Project_Here" TYPE="hidden">`